Bikes and Public Transport

 - WEST IS BEST Catch a train to Henderson and explore the Twin Streams paths: the Opanuku section one takes you on an arty vineyard coffee trail, and connects northward to Tui Glen and eventually to the NW cycleway; while the shorter Oratia Stream section meanders through Sunnyvale towards a park (a nice map here shows how both paths fit in).

-- GET TO THE POINT Alas, no weekend ferries to Hobsonville Point at the moment.
-But on a weekday, you can catch a 9.00 ferry and have the place to yourself until the afternoon ferry starts up at 3.30pm.
-Explore the lovely bike-friendly streets, great playground and Catalina café, and ever-evolving bike trail around the coast.
+- GET TO THE POINT Catch the ferry and explore the weekend farmer’s market, the lovely bike-friendly streets, great playground and Catalina café, and ever-evolving bike trail around the coast.
 (You can also hire an adult-sized NextBike at the wharf or the café, if you like).
 Consider a side-trip to Whenuapai as well.

 - DINNER AND A BIKE Ride into town for an evening event, whizzing down the Grafton Gully cycleway… then chuck the bike on a half-empty homeward train to make life a bit easier!